tabletopmanoa/tabletopmanoa.github.io/index.md

 ### JSDoc

 Tabletop Manoa supports documentation generation with [JSDoc](http://usejsdoc.org/).
 The package.json file defines a script called jsdoc that runs JSDoc over the source files and outputs html to the ../../https://github.com/tabletopmanoa/tabletopmanoa.github.io/tree/master/jsdocs directory.
 When committed, the index.html file providing an overview of all the documentation generate at that point in time is available at [https://github.com/tabletopmanoa/tabletopmanoa.github.io/tree/master/jsdocs](https://github.com/tabletopmanoa/tabletopmanoa.github.io/tree/master/jsdocs).

+## Initial User Studies

+Our initial user studies were performed individually on five seperate individuals, who ranged in both computer ability and tabletop knowledge.
+The users participated in a willing HCI style walkthrough, in which the users were asked to use the application to perform certain tasks.
+The users were asked to talk through their thought process while they used the application, to allow the survey taker to have a greater idea of where faults in the design might be.
+Afterwards the users were asked to state their thoughts on using the program and improvements that could be made.
+Users will be listed as letters to retain anonymity.

+### User A:

+**Major:** Animal Science

+**Relationship to Tabletop Gaming:** Extensive knowledge, plays weekly.

+** Ability to Use Application:** The user was able to navigate through the pages and use them fairly easily.
+The user was able to add a game they wanted to play to their list and then remove it afterwards.
+The user was able to create a game but made a notable error, in which she attempted multiple times to complete the form without all required text boxes being filled.
+It is important to note that the calendar was not finished at the time of this users testing, so she was unable to test this part of the application.

+** User Requested Improvements: ** The user requested that the required fields of the add page where signified by some marker.
+The user also requested that there was a a way to gain more information about the games, like who is playing.

 ## Meteor Hosting
 Galaxy is a cloud platfom for Meteor apps, based on Docker and AWS cloud infrastructure.
 This program has a running deployment on the